What Is Vicodin?

 Because of the significant risk of experiencing an overdose while taking an HCP, some pharmacists and doctors are now recommending that all HCP users be provided with a naloxone kit to block the effects of the hydrocodone if an overdose occurs.

 Are You Worried About Your Vicodin Use?
 Call Us

 If you’re worried about the amount of Vicodin you’re using, or you think you may have become dependent on Vicodin, don’t try to tackle the problem alone.
-Call us here at the Florida House Experience to learn how we can help you safely detox off Vicodin and learn how to deal with your Vicodin addiction in a safe, medically supported environment.
+Call us here at FHE Health to learn how we can help you safely detox off Vicodin and learn how to deal with your Vicodin addiction in a safe, medically supported environment.